$\mathcal{N}=2$ SYK models with dynamical bosons and fermions: =2 N=2 SYK models with dynamical bosons

 \section{\tps{\matht{\cN=2}}{N=2} SYK models with dynamical bosons}

-We are interested in a quantum mechanical model with $\cN=2$ supersymmetry (one complex supercharge) described by $N$ Fermi multiplets $\cY_{a}$ ($a=1, \dots, N$) and $\alpha N$ chiral multiplets $\Phi_b$ ($b=1, \dots, \alpha N$), where $\alpha$ is a positive real constant that we call the abundance parameter. \footnote{At finite $N$ the parameter $\alpha$ is quantized such that $\alpha N \in \bZ$, but at large $N$, $\alpha$ is essentially continuous.} The field content of a Fermi multiplet $\cY$ is a dynamical fermion $\eta$ and an auxiliary scalar $f$, while that of a chiral multiplet $\Phi$ is, in our model, a dynamical boson $\phi$ (with one-derivative kinetic term) and an auxiliary fermion $\psi$.
-In the Lagrangian formulation and in Lorentzian signature, the model is described by the action:
+We are interested in quantum mechanical models with $\cN=2$ supersymmetry (one complex supercharge) described by $N$ Fermi multiplets $\cY_{a}$ ($a=1, \dots, N$) and $\alpha N$ chiral multiplets $\Phi_b$ ($b=1, \dots, \alpha N$), where $\alpha$ is a positive real constant that we call the abundance parameter \footnote{At finite $N$ the parameter $\alpha$ is quantized such that $\alpha N \in \bZ$, but at large $N$, $\alpha$ is essentially continuous.}.
+The field content of a Fermi multiplet $\cY$ is a dynamical fermion $\eta$ and an auxiliary scalar $f$, while that of a chiral multiplet $\Phi$ is, in our models, a dynamical boson $\phi$ (with one-derivative kinetic term) and an auxiliary fermion $\psi$.
+In the Lagrangian formulation and in Lorentzian signature, the models are labelled by two positive integers $p,q$ ($p$ is odd) and have action: